mahmoudselassy/Bank-Simulation/README.md

 # Bank-Simulation
 vanilla javascript project with main functionalities of banking system </br>
-learned: advanced DOM,working with arrays,objects and methods of arrays </br>
 Live-Repo: [Bank Simulation](https://mahmoudselassy.github.io/Bank-Simulation/) </br>
 ## Users
 available users to login and used to transfer money between them </br>